Episcopal Diocese of Fort Worth: Property dispute

 On Friday, May 22, 2020, the Texas Supreme Court reversed the judgment of the Second Court of Appeals and affirmed the trial court's ruling in favor of the ACNA group thus giving them legal title to all properties.
 The Texas Supreme Court ruled that: "(1) resolution of this property dispute does not require consideration of an ecclesiastical question, (2) under the governing documents, the withdrawing faction is the Episcopal Diocese of Fort Worth, and (3) the trial court properly granted summary judgment in the withdrawing faction's favor.
 We therefore reverse the court of appeals' contrary judgment."
 Thus, the court again rejected TEC's contention that the determination of property ownership was an ecclesiastical matter which would otherwise require "deferential principles" to the hierarchical church pursuant to the 1st Amendment.
 The court found that the Fort Worth Diocese was chartered as an unincorporated association and thus falls under the governance of the Texas Uniform Unincorporated Nonprofit Associations act.
 Under this law, "control and governance are determined by the terms of the Fort Worth Diocese's charters."
 The charter, in this case, gives amending authority, electing of bishops, officers, etc. to the majority vote of the diocese convention; not TEC.
 Moreover, the trust held by the diocese does not require affiliation with TEC, so whether or not a diocese can secede from TEC does not affect property rights of the withdrawing diocese nor does the diocese's organizing documents restrict the diocese's authority to amend their constitutions and canons pursuant to the national church's approval.
 Thus, the majority votes of the Diocesan Conventions of 2007 and 2008 amended the Diocese's charters removing all mention of TEC in compliance with state law.
 Thus, the real Episcopal Diocese of Fort Worth's identity is determined by what its charters say pursuant to the amendments of 2007 and 2008.
 The court also rejected, again, the Dennis Canon's validity since TEC worded the Dennis Canon as a "revocable trust" and did not specify that it is "irrevocable" as required by Texas law.
 Therefore even if the Dennis Canon were valid, it is revokable and was revoked by the diocese in the 1989 amendment to the Diocesan Constitution and Canons.
 Lastly, in agreement with the Second Court of Appeals, the court ruled that TEC has no standing to pursue claims against the Diocesan Corporation's individual trustees for breach of duties to TEC.

-On October 19, 2020, TEC filed for a review of the decision of the Texas Supreme Court in a final attempt to regain control of the property.
+On October 19, 2020, TEC filed for a review of the decision of the Texas Supreme Court in the Supreme Court of the United States, in a final attempt to regain control of the property.
 On February 22, 2021, SCotUS refused to hear the case.

+Parishes

+As of 2022, the Diocese of Fort Worth had 56 parishes.
+Notable parishes in the diocese include: